 If you have babes in a stroller, bring their pajamas.
-We changed our son around his bedtime, that way we were able to quickly get him into bed once we got back to the hotel.
+We changed our son around his bedtime.
+That way, we were able to quickly get him into bed once we got back to the hotel.
 This is a great tip.
-A day in Disney is exhausting and more often than not your kids will fall asleep in the stroller on the walk back to the hotel.
-Depending on your babies age, we have put them to “bed” in the stroller and then stayed in the park while they are sleeping.
+A day in Disney is exhausting.
+More often than not your kids will fall asleep in the stroller on the walk back to the hotel.
+Depending on your babies age, we have put them to “bed” in the stroller.
+Then stayed in the park while they are sleeping!
 And just like that, you’re ready to open and close the park!

 Have a magical day!

 Heidi, Erica, Elisia and Danielle

 In this post we use affiliate links.
 When you click on the link you are not charged extra for the item however we get a small commission directly from Amazon.
 You can find the full disclosure here.